duc43836/FindingLanes/README.md

 Either open the junyper notebook in the project directory

-`> cd <path to the project directory>>`
+`> cd {path to the project directory} >`

 `> jupyter notebook	findingLanes.ipynb`

 Or open the FindingLanesInSingleVideo.py in your python IDE.
 The video to be processed is hard coded at the moment and can be changed in the code directly.

-If you want to run the proces on the challenge.mp4 you can simply execute the script.
+If you want to run the script on the challenge.mp4 you can simply execute the script.

 ---